ESXi host repeatedly disconnects from the vCenter Server

 Issue/Introduction

-ESXi hosts will randomly disconnect from its vCenter.
-A manual reconnection resolves the issue for a time
+• ESXi hosts randomly get disconnected from the vCenter Server.
+A manual reconnection resolves the issue for a short period.

 --> * self-signed certificate in certificate chain